 Second City Works has been working in this space for quite a while now.
 Our Ethics and Compliance Library Real Biz Shorts has been accessed by literally millions of employees from hundreds of companies all over the world.

-We recently found that in Ethisphere’s list of the most Ethical Companies of 2017, 31% of the companies listed had used Real Biz Shorts.
+We found that in Ethisphere’s list of the most Ethical Companies of 2017, 31% of the companies listed had used Real Biz Shorts.
 Not a bad showing for a comedy theatre with an improvisational pedagogy.
 But that makes all the sense in the world once you look a little deeper.

 Taylor, Alison (2017) 5 Signs Your Organization Might Be Headed For an Ethics Scandal, Harvard Business Review